-There are tangible and intangible benefits to becoming an Iron Phi:
+There are many benefits to becoming an Iron Phi:

-- Recognition in The Scroll and on the Iron Phi Facebook, Twitter, and Instagram accounts.
+- Recognition in The Scroll magazine and on the Iron Phi Facebook, Twitter, and Instagram accounts.

-- Personal satisfaction for contributing to the fight against Lou Gehrig’s disease and to the strengthening of Phi Delta Theta.
+- Personal satisfaction for contributing to the fight against Lou Gehrig’s disease while strengthening Phi Delta Theta.

 The Iron Horse Award - Top Fundraising Individual

-*The Iron Horse Award winner receives a vintage Lou Gehrig jersey and the opportunity to be on the field to present the following year's Lou Gehrig Memorial award to an MLB baseball player.*
+The winner of the Iron Horse Award receives a vintage Lou Gehrig jersey and the opportunity to be on the field for one of the Fraternity's Lou Gehrig Memorial Award presentations to a Major League Baseball player.

-The Clark Jackson Award - Top Fundraising Chapter
+The Clark Jackson Award - Top Fundraising Phi Delt Chapter

-The recipient of the Clark Jackson Award receives an Iron Phi branded wooden bat and wall mount from the Cooperstown Bat Company.
-Engraved on the bat is the chapter's name, amount raised and the name of the award.
+The recipient of the Clark Jackson Award receives an Iron Phi branded wooden bat and wall mount from the Cooperstown Bat Company in Cooperstown, New York.
+Engraved on the bat is the chapter's name, amount raised, and the name of the award.